ferchuochoa/intive-test/README.md

  ### Page Object Pattern
  ### Factory Pattern

- ## How can run the test case?
+ ## How can you run the test case?

  **Step 1: Source code**
 Download the source on the desktop folder.
-From git repository: [Repository](https://github.com/ferchuochoa/intive-test.git) Download the repository on the User/UserName space.For more information you can see the app.config file inside the project.
+From git repository: [Repository](https://github.com/ferchuochoa/intive-test.git) Download the repository on the _User/UserName_ space (your %USERPROFILE%).
+For more information you can see the _app.config_ file inside the project, there are where the driver is.

  **Step 2: Software needed**
 You need download nunit console, you can do it from here and install it: